-LearningWorks AfterSchool and Summer (LWAS) provides free, high-quality afterschool and summer programs for students in grades 2-5 who are below grade level and come from families that cannot afford a paid afterschool enrichment or tutoring program.
+LearningWorks AfterSchool (LWAS) provides free, high-quality afterschool and summer programs for students in grades 2-5 who are below grade level and come from families that cannot afford a paid afterschool enrichment or tutoring program.
 The curriculum utilizes an innovative blend of STEAM (Science, Technology, Engineering, Arts, and Math) and literacy to help improve each child’s academic standing, all in a safe and supportive environment.
 The primary focus of the afterschool program is academic enrichment through project-based, hands-on, and engaging curriculum.
 Transportation and a snack are provided.

 - Curriculum: We collaborate with school-day teaching staff to develop a curriculum that is highly engaging, hands on, and relevant.

 - Technology: Students use iPads, Smart Boards, and other technology to conduct research, enforce skills, and share learning through presentations and online blogs.

 - Field Trips & Guest Speakers: We go on field trips and invite guest speakers into the classroom to broaden students’ knowledge and experience.

 - Celebrations of Learning: At the end of each unit of study, students showcase key learnings for parents, teachers, and the community.

 - Research-Based Programming: Subject matter is developed based on research designed to help low-performing students build their thinking skills, and to expose them to new ideas, concepts, and experiences.

 How Can My Child Participate?